An insight into Chubb's cyber claims experience over the past decade

 While hacking has represented a majority of cyber incidents for some industries like Retail, a large share of the incidents we handle stem from other scenarios like rogue employees or simple human errors.
 For example, healthcare organisations have faced a vast majority of human related issues as opposed to malicious hacks.

-Incidents caused by human error are increasing in frequency
+Human error incidents increasing in frequency

 All industries share one common denominator of rising claims from human-related errors, with the increase more pronounced in some industries than others.
-These trends may provide important insights for organisations as they identify their vulnerabilities and areas to allocate proactive risk mitigation resources.
+These trends can provide important insights for organisations as they identify their vulnerabilities and areas to allocate proactive risk mitigation resources.